Month: March 2022

 Especially when accompanied by an agenda, a virtual meeting tends to keep attendees focused.
 Although online attention spans can be shorter, this creates a sense of urgency to efficiently address the agenda.
 There is less table talk and more productive conversation and streamlined decision-making — boards can concentrate on action items and execute them effectively.
 Face-to-face online conversations between team members keep the flow of decisions and actions moving forward and keep organizations and boards up-to-date and on track.

 In this time of financial difficulty, most corporations are seeking savings wherever possible.
-Virtual meetings lower overhead costs including travel, venue rental, and the refreshments typically provided at in-person meetings.
-Meeting materials and office expenses can also be reduced, such as when hard copies of documents that might normally be printed for an in-person gathering are replaced by electronic copies presented virtually using screen-sharing features (also very environmentally friendly!).
+One of the most important benefits of virtual meetings is their ability to significantly lower overhead costs, including expenses related to travel, venue rental, and the refreshments typically provided at in-person meetings.
+Additionally, virtual meetings can lead to a reduction in meeting materials and office expenses.
+For instance, hard copies of documents, which are often printed for in-person gatherings, can be substituted with electronic copies presented virtually using screen-sharing features.
+This approach is not only cost-effective but also very environmentally friendly.

 The accessibility of virtual meetings is second to none and ensures that all the people who need to attend can do so.
 All one needs is a device with an internet connection (e.g., smartphone, tablet, or computer) or an old-fashioned telephone.

-Virtual meetings also open up the opportunity for additional parties to easily attend.
-This could include other teams within your corporation, service providers, or your minute taker, if you use an external vendor.
-The accessibility of virtual meetings is reason enough to take your discussions online to ensure that those who need to participate are able to and are comfortable doing so.
+Another of the many benefits of virtual meetings is that they open the opportunity for additional parties to easily attend.
+This could include other teams within your corporation, service providers, or your minute-taker, if you use an external vendor.
+The accessibility of virtual meetings is reason enough to take your discussions online to ensure that those who need to participate can and are comfortable doing so.

 In-Camera vs. Restricted Records